-A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
+A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.

 In accordance with the Company's Shareholder Communications Policy, the Company supports shareholder participation in general meetings and seeks to provide appropriate mechanisms for such participation.